Introduction

 New homes for Stansted Mountfitchet and Birchanger

-City & Country are excited to bring forward plans for a sensitive landscape-led development on land between Stansted Mountfitchet and Birchanger, which will deliver much needed high-quality new homes, including a significant amount of affordable homes.
-The proposals also include an extensive public realm comprising of accessible green public open space, play space, and new connectivity through the site, retail offerings and community uses.
+City & Country is excited to bring forward plans for a landscape-led development on Land South of Stansted Mountfitchet and North of Birchanger, which will deliver much needed high-quality new homes, including a significant amount of affordable homes.
+The proposals also include an extensive public realm comprising of community-led gardens and landscaped open spaces, alongside new and enhanced pedestrian and cycle links to improve connectivity to surrounding areas.
 The development will benefit both new residents and those already living in the nearby villages.

 Have your say